asaintsever/open-vault-agent-injector/DEV.md

-# Notes on Go modules used by Vault Sidecar Injector
+# Notes on Go modules used by Open Vault Agent Injector

 To interact with Kubernetes API, following Go modules and versions are in use: